classiebit/eventmie-pro-docs/resources/docs/3.0/introduction.md

 <a name="what-is-eventmie-pro"></a>
 ## What is Eventmie Pro?

 **Eventmie Pro** is a powerful event planning, management, and ticketing platform that empowers you to launch your own dedicated event website on your domain.
-As a self-hosted, multi-organizational event management system, it streamlines every aspect of event planning and ticket sales through automation.
+As a self-hosted, multi-organizational event management system, it streamlines every aspect of event planning and ticket sales through automation—including the latest **AI-powered event creation and content generation**.
 Eventmie Pro is secure, scalable, fully customizable, and ready for production use.
 <br>
 **Eventmie Pro** is a next-generation, self-hosted event management software built on Laravel.
 Trusted by businesses and organizers globally.